The Ultimate Guide to Visiting the Musical Instrument Museum in Phoenix

 4) Attend a Live Jazz Concert

-On select dates throughout the year, the mansion hosts live jazz concerts for visitors to attend.
-Each set ranges from 75-90 minutes and you will be able to enjoy the intimate setting with the opportunity to order small bites and delectable cocktails.
+Each set ranges from 75 to 90 minutes, and you will enjoy the intimate setting, with the opportunity to order small bites and delectable cocktails.

 5) Host an Event